luiszugasti/ryersonbikes.com/content/contact.md

 #menu: 'main'
 ---

-For any inquiries and to join our mailing list, shoot us an email.
+For any inquiries about joining the club, working with us, or to join our mailing list, shoot us an email.
 One of our supervisors will get back to you.